 Reasons for Excessive Discharge

-There are a number of reasons why you might have excessive discharge beyond Bacterial Vaginosis and yeast infections, which we’ve already mentioned.
+There are a number of reasons why you might have excessive discharge beyond vaginal infections, which we’ve already mentioned.
 Some of them include the following:

 - Allergies: Have you recently switched brands of tampons, menstrual cup wash, etc.?